 I noticed the river water and some boats below the bridge.

 Bridges are usually made to make the travelling across different terrains easier.
 Here, the bridge was made for people to cross the river.

 1. Have you ever been through a tunnel?
 How did you feel?

 Yes, I have been through a tunnel.
-For a moment I think I’m lost as it becomes completely dark around and I feel nervous.
-But later I realize that it’s all safe.
+For a moment I thought I was lost as it became completely dark around and I felt nervous.
+But later I realized that it’s all safe.

 2. The route from Goa to Kerala has a total of 2000 bridges and 92 tunnels!
 Why do you think there are so many bridges and tunnels?

 As the route is along the sea coast, many water bodies and hills many bridges and tunnels are constructed in the route from Goa to Kerala.

 1. Imagine, if on the way there had been no tunnels and bridges, how would Omana’s train have crossed the mountains and rivers?